Jhay95/ARTO/README.md

     * views/ - This contains all the html and styles the user will be seeing.
 The view pages receives data from the controllers and displays.
     * test/ - This has the test files for asserting the security and behavior of the application.
+    * initialize.php - The file requires all the files and classes needed to execute an event

 * ##### Public
     * assets/ - This contains the image,stylesheet and javascript files required to enhance the pages aesthetic.
-    * index.php - This is where the Core class in the modules/ directory is instantiated to load the application documents.
+    * index.php - This is where the Core class in the modules/ directory is instantiated to load the application documents and requires the initialize.php file in Private directory.

 #### To assess this application
 * Change **define('URL_ROOT', '')** in the config/config.php file variables